davidjlay2277/capstone-project/README.md

     npm install

-3. Set up your environment variables:

-    Create a .env file in the root directory and add the following:
+3. Set up your environment variables in a .env file at the root directory:

         SERVER_PORT=4477
         CONNECTION_STRING=your-database-connection-string